Home

 Echolalia is form of speech common in very young typical children and children with autism in which the child repeats back to a speaker exactly what they have said.
 A parent may ask a child with autism, “What did you do in school?
 And the child with autism may reply, “Do in school”.
 Echolalic verbalizations are repeated over and over rather than just once.
 Some echolalia involves repeating television ads, phrases from songs or nursery rhymes, without regard to the context.
 Echolalia may be immediate in response to a spoken utterance by another person, or delayed (e.g. repeating at TV ad hours later).
 Echolalia is a form of speech but usually does not communicate information.
 Children with ASDs who are 2-3 years of age and exhibit echolalia are more likely to develop spoken speech than similar children with ASD who do not speak at all at the same age.

 My child hand-flaps, especially when he is excited or upset.
-Do we need to be concerned about that?
+Will this go away?

 Stereotyped movements are repetitive, seemingly driven, and nonfunctional motor behavior (e.g., hand shaking or waving, body rocking, head banging, mouthing of objects, self-biting, picking at skin or body orifices, hitting one's own body.
-Stereotypies are most common during periods of boredom (e.g. sitting in front of a TV) and intense excitement or anxiety.
+Stereotypes are most common during periods of boredom (e.g. sitting in front of a TV) and intense excitement or anxiety.
 At times self-stimulation is an avoidance response as well.
-The importance of intervening quickly to reduce self-stimulation depends on the age of the child, how pervasive the self stimulation is, and the situation.
-In IEBT for children with autism, it is difficult to teach appropriate skills when they are hand-flapping, rocking or waving their head from side to side.
+The importance of intervening quickly to reduce self-stimulation depends on the age of the child, how pervasive the self-stimulation is, and the situation.
+In IEBT for children with autism, it is difficult to teach a child appropriate skills when they are hand-flapping, rocking or waving their head from side to side.
 As a result, therapists attempt to reduce self-stimulation by engaging the child in rewarding activities that are incompatible with self-stimulation.
+The older the child and the more pervasive self-stimulation is, the more important to intervene to reduce the behavior.

 Children with autism often have strong dislikes for some tastes, textures or other tactile stimulation.
 Some children have similar reactions to certain frequencies of sounds.
 At times these dislikes are stable over prolonged periods and at other times they come and go, lasting for days or a few weeks at a time.
 Some Occupational Therapists use a form of desensitization to increase tolerance for different textures, tactile stimulation or tastes.
-They gradually expose the child to the disturbing stimulation briefly and making certain that it is removed before the child reacts negatively.
+They begin by gradually introducing the disturbing stimulation briefly and making certain that it is removed before the child reacts negatively.
 By progressively increasing the duration and intensity of exposure to the disliked stimulus over weeks and even months, most children with ASD will eventually adapt to them, especially if something positive happens immediately following stimulus exposure, like playing a preferred game or having a treat.
-In IEBT Behavior Therapists use the same procedures.
+In IEBT, Behavior Therapists often use the same procedures.
+The research literature on Sensory Integration Therapy (see Glossary) suggests that the usual techniques used in SIT have only temporary and minimal effects on this type of hypersensitivity to unfamiliar stimulation.

 C. ABOUT INTENSIVE EARLY INTERVENTION